Identifying Fraud & Collusion in International Development Projects

-Last year, DSSG cooperated with the Integrity Vice Presidency in organizing and analyzing their international contract bidding data to identify suspicious patterns or connections that may indicate fraud or corruption impacting Bank-financed projects.
-This year’s project builds upon that work, applying more advanced and specific data science methods to produce actionable evidence useful for INT’s investigative and preventive work.
-The project will rely on global data, apply analytics to identify common bidding patterns, and develop tools to help fraud prevention, detection, and investigation.
+In 2014, DSSG cooperated with the Integrity Vice Presidency in organizing and analyzing their international contract bidding data to identify suspicious patterns or connections that may indicate fraud or corruption impacting Bank-financed projects.
+Our 2015 project built upon that work, applying more advanced and specific data science methods to produce actionable evidence useful for INT’s investigative and preventive work.
+The project relied on global data, apply analytics to identify common bidding patterns, and developed tools to help fraud prevention, detection, and investigation.

 You can read about our work in detail here.